This post contains affiliate links for which I receive compensation.

 The best sewing machine isn't necessarily new.

-If you have carefully chosen a sewing machine with the features that you need, that you have taken for a test drive and that fits into your budget, then congratulations on a job well done!
+If you've carefully chosen a sewing machine with the features that you need, that you've taken for a test drive and that fits your budget, then congratulations on a job well done!

 The best sewing machine for quilting is YOURS!